gleam-lang/website/cheatsheets/gleam-for-python-users.md

             return "I'm a teapot"
 ```

-- matching on tuples with variable capturing:
+Matching on tuples with variable capturing:

 ```py
 match point: